eclipse-hono/hono-extras/device-communication/README.md

   builder: docker
   build: true
   push: true
-  image: "gcr.io/sotec-iot-core-dev/hono-device-communication"
+  image: "<registry>/<organization>/hono-device-communication"

 ````

-By running maven package, install or deploy will automatically build the docker image and if push is enabled it will
+By running maven package, install or deploy, this will automatically build the docker image and if push is enabled it will
-push the image
-to the given registry.
+push the image to the given registry.

 ## OpenApi Contract-first

 For creating the endpoints, Vertx takes the openApi definition file and maps every endpoint operation-ID with a specific
-Handler
-function.
+Handler function.

 ## Handlers